What is Jitter and How to Test, Measure and Reduce It?

 Bandwidth Test

-Testing Bandwidth with an online speed testing tool is the most popular and probably simplest approach to measure jitters.
+Testing Bandwidth with an online speed testing tool is the most popular and probably the simplest approach to measure jitters.
 It’s used when you want a general idea of the network’s performance, including its download/upload speeds.
 These tests send data packets from your device to a server and back.
 It measures the time for these packets to travel.
 The variation in these times determines your jitter.

 Be mindful that various factors such as file size, number of internet users, and server peak times can impact the bandwidth test result.
 Running several tests is ideal to find the average performance of your network.